JonQuxBurton/MobileMicroservicesSample/README.md

 ```
 User Story - Order a Mobile

-As a SalesAgent I want to Order a Mobile.
+As a SalesAgent I want to Order a Mobile
 Given: The Order details are captured
 When: The Order is placed
 Then: A SimCard Order is sent to the External Sim Cards Provider